arpitadas-54/Diabetes-Prediction/README.md

 # Dataset
 The dataset consists of multiple features related to symptoms and conditions associated with diabetes.
 Each row represents a patient, and the columns are as follows:

--Age: Age of the patient
+1.Age: Age of the patient
--Gender: Gender of the patient (Male/Female)
+2.Gender: Gender of the patient (Male/Female)
--Polyuria: Excessive urination (Yes/No)
+3.Polyuria: Excessive urination (Yes/No)
-.Polydipsia: Excessive thirst (Yes/No)
+4.Polydipsia: Excessive thirst (Yes/No)
-.Sudden weight loss: Sudden weight loss (Yes/No) .Weakness: General weakness (Yes/No)
+5.Sudden weight loss: Sudden weight loss (Yes/No) 6.Weakness: General weakness (Yes/No)
-.Polyphagia: Excessive hunger (Yes/No)
+7.Polyphagia: Excessive hunger (Yes/No)
-.Genital thrush: Genital thrush (Yes/No)
+8.Genital thrush: Genital thrush (Yes/No)
-.Visual blurring: Visual blurring (Yes/No)
+9.Visual blurring: Visual blurring (Yes/No)
-.Itching: Itching (Yes/No)
+10.Itching: Itching (Yes/No)
-.Irritability: Irritability (Yes/No)
+11.Irritability: Irritability (Yes/No)
-.Delayed healing: Delayed healing of wounds (Yes/No) .Partial paresis: Partial paresis (Yes/No)
+12.Delayed healing: Delayed healing of wounds (Yes/No) 13.Partial paresis: Partial paresis (Yes/No)
-.Muscle stiffness: Muscle stiffness (Yes/No) .Alopecia: Hair loss (Yes/No)
+14.Muscle stiffness: Muscle stiffness (Yes/No)
+15.Alopecia: Hair loss (Yes/No)
-.Obesity: Obesity (Yes/No)
+16.Obesity: Obesity (Yes/No)
-.Class: Diabetes class (Positive/Negative)
+17.Class: Diabetes class (Positive/Negative)

-1. Importing the libraries and loading the dataset
+#1.
+Importing the libraries and loading the dataset
-2. Exploratory Data Analysis
+#2.
+Exploratory Data Analysis

   # Univariate and Bivariate Analysis